cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001000
-### Group Title:
-The network device must be running an operating system release that is currently supported by the vendor.

 ### Rule Title:
 The network device must be running an operating system release that is currently supported by the vendor.